carlosniquini/Android-utilities/makesystemapp/readme.md

 ### 1º option
 - You can create the shell script in your device using UNIX/OSX format.
-- Create the file outside sdcard directoty.
+- Create the file outside sdcard directory.
-- Using an Android Terminal:
+- Using an Android terminal emulator :
 ```
 chmod 0755 makeSystemapp.sh
 ./makeSystemapp.sh [app code-name]